Statically-Sized Storage Types

 to 0

 .
-Otherwise, we constrain it to the
+Otherwise, we initialize it to

-non-empty value of w
+the non-empty value of w

 .
 Without checking if w